-Exp has special features such as reverse isochrones that help the navigator/tactician judge the sensitivity of the calculated optimal route.
+Expedition has features such as reverse isochrones and sensitivity shading that help the illustrate the sensitivity of the calculated optimal routing solution.
 It has features designed to help both the shore side study of an upcoming race (or a race underway that you are watching) and also the navigator/tactician in the middle of the race.

-As in any solution involving a computer program, be aware that the final result is only as good as the information/data provided to the program - Garbage in = garbage out!
+As in any solution involving a computer program, be aware that the final result is only as good as the information/data provided to the program - garbage in = garbage out!
 So it pays to work hard to make the polars reflect reality and get the very best and latest GRIB files.
 However, even with the most refined polars and fine mesh weather GRIB files, the prudent navigator will study the solution carefully and make adjustments based upon practical experience or intuition.